mongodb-partners/maap-framework/docs/maap-docs/docs/quick-starts/quickstarts/firework.md

 A modular, containerized full-stack solution for BFSI credit recommendation and scoring, featuring a Python/Flask backend, a React/Next.js frontend, and MongoDB for persistent storage.

+The quick start demonstrates how alternative data, artificial intelligence (AI), and generative AI (Gen AI) are revolutionizing credit scoring and application processes.
+Traditional credit scoring models face several challenges, including limited credit history, inconsistent income, high credit utilization, and lack of transparency in rejection reasons.
+To overcome these issues, MongoDB's modern database solutions and AI-powered analytics offer a more inclusive, efficient, and personalized credit assessment approach.

+### **Challenges with Traditional Credit Scoring**
+Traditional credit scoring relies on historical financial data, often excluding individuals without established credit histories or stable income sources.
+High credit utilization can also negatively impact scoring, and many applicants receive vague rejection notices without understanding the reasons behind their declined applications.

+### **Transforming Credit Applications with MongoDB and AI**
+MongoDB enables more efficient credit application processing by supporting JSON-based document storage, eliminating redundant information collection, and improving data accuracy.
+AI-driven credit scoring models assess risk based on a broader range of financial behaviors, enhancing precision and inclusivity.

+### **Enhancing Credit Scoring and Risk Profiling**
+Using MongoDB's modern data platform, banks and financial institutions can create comprehensive user profiles, integrating information from multiple sources, including credit bureaus and open banking systems.
+AI models, such as XGBoost, analyze these datasets to predict delinquency risks and personalize credit offerings.
+MongoDB Atlas simplifies data transformation and retrieval, improving processing speed and efficiency.

+### **Explaining Credit Application Declinations**
+Generative AI, particularly large language models (LLMs), can provide detailed and transparent explanations for credit application rejections.
+By incorporating explainable AI techniques, banks can communicate the reasons for declination, allowing applicants to understand and improve their creditworthiness.

+### **Alternative Product Recommendations**
+Financial institutions can leverage Gen AI to recommend tailored credit products to applicants based on their risk profiles and financial behaviors.
+MongoDB Atlas Vector Search supports retrieval-augmented generation (RAG), enabling dynamic and personalized recommendations.
+This approach enhances customer engagement, improving the likelihood of product acceptance.

+### **Key Considerations for AI-Powered Credit Scoring**
+The adoption of AI-driven credit scoring models introduces new opportunities to address traditional scoring limitations, improve transparency, and integrate alternative data points, such as utility bills and certification histories.
+However, mitigating AI hallucination risks and maintaining factual accuracy through RAG techniques are crucial for reliable credit assessments.

 [![ReadMe Card](https://github-readme-stats.vercel.app/api/pin/?username=ashwin-gangadhar-mdb&repo=mdb-bfsi-credit-reco-genai)](https://github.com/ashwin-gangadhar-mdb/mdb-bfsi-credit-reco-genai)

 ## Demo Video